 1) What does the Duluth Paid Sick Time law do?

-It gives workers paid sick time that can be used to recover from physical/mental illness or injury; to seek medical diagnosis, treatment, or preventative care; to care for a family member who is ill or needs medical diagnosis, treatment, or preventative care; or to address needs that may arise if the worker or a family member is a victim of domestic abuse, sexual assault, or stalking.
+It gives workers paid sick time that can be used to recover from physical/mental illness or injury; to seek medical diagnosis, treatment, or preventative care; to care for a family member who is ill or needs medical diagnosis, treatment, or preventative care; to address needs that may arise if the worker or a family member is a victim of domestic abuse, sexual assault, or stalking; or to cover lost work hours due to the closure of a worker’s place of employment for public health reasons.

 Additionally, the City released administrative guidance clarifying that sick time can also be used for certain COVID-19 related reasons, including: